See how different Google algorithm updates impact your site's search performance:

 Make sure the drop in traffic is not a repeated trend caused by seasonal changes in your market.

-2. Hit by a Penguin update?
+1. Hit by a Penguin algorithm update?
 Revise your backlink profile

-As Penguin update combats spammy and low-quality backlinks, the first thing to do now is to analyze your site's backlinks, identifying any potentially spammy links and get them removed or disavowed.
+Since 2016, Google Penguin has become part of the core algorithms, which require SEOs to stay vigilant for links quality.
+As Google Penguin algorithm combats spammy and low-quality backlinks, the first thing to do now is to analyze your site's backlinks, identifying any potentially spammy links and get them removed or disavowed.

-SEO PowerSuite's SEO SpyGlass tool will analyze your links against a number of quality factors (the same as the ones used by Google) to let you spot all dangerous backlinks.
+SEO PowerSuite's Google penalty checker in SEO SpyGlass tool will analyze your links against a number of quality factors (the same as the ones used by Google) to let you spot all dangerous backlinks.
+Go to Backlinks profile > Penalty Risk module.
+Filter live dofollow links and sort them by the Penalty Risk factor.

-3. Hit by a Panda update?
+2. Hit by a Panda algorithm update?
 Revise your content

-Created in order to tackle the increasing problem of Content Farms (these are sites that churn out tons of low quality content in order to rank well in search results), Panda uses multiple factors to identify your site's quality.
-And two of them believed to be especially important are:
+Google Panda was created in order to tackle the problem of Content Farms (these are sites that churn out tons of low quality content in order to rank well in search results).
+It has also become part of the core algorithms since 2016.
+Panda update uses multiple factors to identify your site's quality, and two of them believed to be especially important are:

 Here are the tools you need to identify and recover